notyouronlyway/PixelPurse/README.md

 -------------------------------------------------
 IMPORTANT

+- always start with . when linking something
 - Comments must be accurate
 - After coding, format your code with Prettier
 - Run your code using LiveServer only